sethdjensen/portfolio/README.md

 Todo:

-1. Make forms work on back-end & make some sections required
+1. Make forms work on back-end
 2. Fill in Lorem ipsum with real info
-4. Figure out what to do with footer
+3. Figure out what to do with footer
-5. Font Changes needed?
+4. Font Changes needed?
-6. SEO
+5. SEO
-7. Clean up CSS for DRY
+6. Clean up CSS for DRY